johnmiller/learn-kafka/README.md

 - The High Watermark (HWM) indicates the offset replicated and committed to by all ISRs, affecting message consumption and availability.
 - Delays in replication can slow down or halt message consumption and production, with ISR lag affecting HWM and consumer availability.
 - Adjusting parameters such as replica.lag.time.max.ms and acks=all can affect replication efficiency and system performance, requiring careful configuration for balance.

+### Chapter 9
+- Kafka uses a fetch-based approach for consumers to retrieve messages.
+- Kafka brokers handle most of the coordination work, minimizing overhead.
+- Kafka brokers support rack IDs for fault tolerance and load distribution.
+- Consumer groups help manage offsets and distribute workload among consumers.
+- - Offsets are stored in Kafka as part of the consumer group’s metadata in a special internal topic called __consumer_offsets.
+- Offsets are crucial for consumers to keep track of which messages they have already consumed.
+- The Kafka Rebalance Protocol coordinates task distribution among consumer group members.
+- Consumer groups facilitate parallel processing by distributing partitions among consumers.
+- Rebalances are triggered by changes in group membership, topic partitions, or consumer failures.
+- Range Assignor and Round Robin Assignor are strategies for partition assignment.
+- Range Assignor ensures that the same consumer handles the same partitions across topics.
+- Round Robin Assignor evenly distributes partitions among consumers when joins across topics aren’t required.
+- Static memberships and Cooperative Sticky Assignor optimize rebalance behavior.
+- Static memberships reduce rebalance frequency by extending session timeouts and using unique group instance IDs.
+- Cooperative Sticky Assignor improves rebalance efficiency by iteratively approaching the desired state.